-Severance expenses for the years ended December 31, 2018, 2017 and 2016 amounted to approximately \$556, \$365 and \$486, respectively.
+Severance expenses for the years ended December 31, 2019, 2018 and 2017 amounted to approximately \$366, \$556 and \$365, respectively.

-n.
+m.
 Stock-based compensation:

-The Company accounts for stock-based compensation in accordance with ASC 718, "Compensation - Stock Compensation", ("ASC 718"), which requires companies to estimate the fair value of equity-based payment awards on the date of grant using an option-pricing model.
+The Company accounts for stock-based compensation to employees and non-employees in accordance with ASC 718, "Compensation - Stock Compensation", ("ASC 718"), which requires companies to estimate the fair value of equity-based payment awards on the date of grant using an option-pricing model.
 The Company accounts for forfeitures as they occur.
 The value of the pro-rata portion of the award, assuming no forfeiture, is recognized in the Company's consolidated statement of comprehensive loss as an expense over the requisite service periods.
-Upon forfeiture the expense is adjusted so that expense is recognized for the portion of the award that actually vested.
+Upon forfeiture the expense is adjusted so that expense is recognized for the portion of the award that is actually vested.